niharhEAVR/Cohort-3.0-DevOPs/01_class/01_notes/06_ssh_key_for_git.md

 Do you work with **private repositories**, CI/CD, or do you push often?
 If **yes**, then SSH is better. 🚀 If **no**, HTTPS is fine.

-Let me know if this makes sense! 😊
+---
+---
+---

-Ah, I see what you mean!
-You haven’t faced this issue because of one of the following reasons:
+## You haven’t faced this issue because of one of the following reasons:

 ### **1️⃣ You Have Cached Your Credentials**
 Git automatically caches your credentials for HTTPS, so you don’t need to enter them every time.
 You can check if credential caching is enabled by running: